A DIY family command center is a great way to get your whole family organized! Find out how to make one on a budget using items already in your home.

-- Cork Board: I had a perfectly good corkboard already.
-It was just plain and kind of ugly so I decided to cover it with fabric to brighten it up.
-This is an easy way to update it without impeding its functionality.
+- I had a perfectly good cork board already.
+However, it was plain and kind of ugly so I covered it with fabric to brighten it up.
+Simply hot glue the fabric edges to the back of your board and voila!

-- Homework Folder: We didn’t really have anything I liked for this, so I made my own using cardboard, fabric, and a glue gun.
-You could also do this with file folders or a mail holder.
-Again, find what works for your family.
+- We didn’t really have anything I liked for this, so I made my own using cardboard, fabric, and a glue gun.
+You could also do this with file folders and binder clips.

-- Office Supplies Holder: I was able to take the bottom of an already decorative greeting card box to create this.
+- Ours is made out of the bottom of an already decorative greeting card box.
 All I did was punch 2 holes in it and added some zip ties to hang it from.
 Super easy.